sonifydata/twotone/README.md

 # TwoTone

-TwoTone is an open-source web tool for generating music from data.
-TwoTone is a Sonify project built with support from Google News Initiative.
-The app was originally developed by Datavized Technologies with support from [Google News Initiative](https://newsinitiative.withgoogle.com) and key advisor [Alberto Cairo](http://www.thefunctionalart.com/).
+[TwoTone](https://twotone.io/) is an open-source web tool for generating music from data.
+The app is a [Sonify](https://sonify.io) project built with support from Google News Initiative.
+It was originally developed by Datavized Technologies with support from [Google News Initiative](https://newsinitiative.withgoogle.com) and key advisor [Alberto Cairo](http://www.thefunctionalart.com/).

 ## How does TwoTone work?